In this update we feature:

 There was a time when sourcing albums from the Far East was a relatively simple affair with distributors such as Disk Union and Poseidon Records (Music Term) more than willing to ship to the UK.
 Talking of which, a subsidiary of Poseidon, Vital Records, provided me with a couple of excellent purchases by Cichla Temensis: Another Triangle (2007) and Affine Space (2009).

 So what’s this got to do with Kiku Latte, I hear you ask?
 Basically, a name change, so Cichla Temensis are now Kiku Latte.
-From the original trio only bassist Takumi Kokubu remains, which is good news as his magical bass work was paramount to their sound.
+There was however some confusion with this release as it was sent to TPA as Kiku Latte, however the Fantasia EP was released in 2019 and under the original Cichla Temensis name.
+Confusing!
+Let’s just move on.
+From the original trio line-up only bassist Takumi Kokubu remains, which is good news as his magical bass work was paramount to their sound.
 Sadly the other draw was flautist Haruna Fukazawa, who was truly inspirational, but not to be found in the new line-up I’m afraid.
-Enough history…

-Kiku Latte have not only had a name change, but also expanded into a quintet with the addition of keyboards and guitar, adding to the original, bass, drums and flute line-up.
+Fantasia sees the trio expanded into a quintet with the addition of keyboards and guitar, adding to the original, bass, drums and flute line-up.
 First impressions of the Fantasia EP is that Takumi Kokubu must have been the principal composer, as this is more a continuation of their fascinating, quirky and eclectic sound, rather than any change in direction.
 Certainly the addition of guitarist Hiroyuki Kato and Yusuke Akiyama on keys has expanded the band’s sound, elevating it to new heights, but the essence of the music remains.
-Kiku Latte have also struck gold with new flautist Kazumi Suzuki, who is particularly spectacular across the EP.
+Cichla Temensis struck gold with new flautist Kazumi Suzuki, who is particularly spectacular across the EP.

-An impressive calling card, so to speak, and I for one eagerly await the band’s first full length album.
+An impressive ‘precursor’ calling card, so as to speak, and I for one eagerly await the band’s first full length album.
+(Ed note: fellow TPA scribe Graham Thomas would review Kiku Latte’s Stories later in 2023).

 Bob Mulvey